adrianolszewski/model-based-testing-hypotheses/README.md

 11. LRT allows one for performing AN[C]OVA-type analyse (which requires careful specification of the model terms!) but doesn't help in covarite-adjusted planned comparisons, where we cannot do it just by specifying nested models.
 At the same time, Wald's approach takes full advantage of the estimated parameter and covariance matrix, which means that "sky is the limit" when testing.

-12. **Wald's inference is not transformation invariant**.
-If you calculate Wald's p-value or confidence interval on two different scales, e.g. probability and logit transformed back to the probability scale, you will get different results.
+12. **Wald's inference is not transformation (or re-parametrization) invariant**.
+If you use Wald's to calculate p-value or confidence interval on two different scales, e.g. probability and logit transformed back to the probability scale, you will get different results.
 Often they are consistent, but discrepancies may occur at the boundary of significance and then you're in trouble.
 By the way, Wald's on the logit scale will return sensible results, while Wald's applied to probability scale may yield negative probabilities (e.g. -0.12) or exceeding 100% (e.g. 1.14).
 This is very important when employing LS-means (EM-means) on probability-regrid scale(!).
 Just think about it - Wald's assumes normally distributed data, which briefly means **SYMMETRIC**.
 0-1 truncated data will never be so, that's why you may easily obtain negative or >1 bounds of the confidence interval.
 See?
 ```r
 > binom::binom.asymp(x=1, n=5)
       method x n mean     lower    upper